 FREQUENTLY ASKED QUESTIONS

 The University receives no money from the State of Illinois to support its parking program.
-This means that the money must be generated internally through parking permits, fines, meters and Parking Lot B, the lot next to Morris University Center.
+This means that the money must be generated internally through parking permits, fines, and meters.

 No, only those who bring vehicles to campus.
 This does, however, include the majority of faculty, staff and students.
 Many individuals take advantage of the shuttle service provided by Madison County Transit, ride bicycles, or carpool.